WallGauge-GaugeApps/senseDataGetter/README.md

 * type `nano actObj.json`
 * Then cut and paste the following (including the brackets '{}'), update with your information and save.
-  * {"email": "yourEmaiAddress", "password": “your Sense Password"}
+  * {"email": "yourEmailAddress", "password": “your Sense Password"}

 ## Test

-* type `node testMe.js` to test senseDataGetter class
+* type `node testMe.js` to test the senseDataGetter class

-## Raspberry Pi workaround for wrong signature type
+## Raspberry Pi workaround for wrong SSL signature type

-If you are running this on a Raspberry Pi and your kernel is v4.19.118 and Distro is buster or newer you will get a web socket error saying you are using the wrong signature type.
-This is because the sense API uses a default security level of 1 and buster’s default is set to 2.
-You can change this by creating a file to override this setting.
+If you are running this on a Raspberry Pi and your kernel is v4.19.118 and Distro is buster or newer you will get a web socket error saying you are using the wrong SSL signature type.
+This is because the sense API uses a default SSL security level of 1 and buster’s default is set to 2.
+You can change this by creating a file to override this SSL setting.
 I recommend only doing this at the account level don’t change it for all apps on your Pi.

 Create a file called `opensslMod.cnf` with the following text: <br>
 `.include /usr/lib/ssl/openssl.cnf` <br>